microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/fileassessmentrequest.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A resource type used to create and retrieve file assessment, derived from [threatAssessmentRequest](threatAssessmentRequest.md).
+Used to create and retrieve file assessment, derived from [threatAssessmentRequest](threatAssessmentRequest.md).

 The file can be a text file or word document or binary file received in email attachment.